 Periodic Review

 Computerized systems should be periodically evaluated to confirm that they remain in a valid state and are compliant with GMP.
-Such evaluations should include, where appropriate, the current range of functionality, deviation records, incidents, problems, upgrade history, performance, reliability, security and validation status reports.
+Such evaluations should include, where appropriate, the current range of functionality, deviation records, incidents, problems, upgrade history, performance, reliability, security, and validation status reports.

 The validation status of each GxP electronic system should be reviewed at least every three years.
-The periodic review should be initiated by the process owner or system owner and should be documented, reviewed by the business process owner, and approved the system owner and, in GMP areas, the approval is done by Quality Organization.
+The periodic review should be initiated by the process owner or system owner and should be documented, reviewed by the business process owner, and approved by the system owner and, in GMP areas, the approval is done by Quality Organization.

 The periodic review report should either conclude that the system is usable or justify why continued use is acceptable while unsatisfactory issues are resolved or should recommend termination of the system during remediation.
-If gaps affecting compliance have been identified, a Corrective And Preventive Action (CAPA) plan should be developed to correct them in a timeframe consistent with the identified risks.
+If gaps affecting compliance have been identified, a Corrective Action and Preventive Action (CAPA) plan should be developed to correct them in a timeframe consistent with the identified risks.
 Upon completion of the periodic review, the system's register document should be updated accordingly.

 Documentation:

-All computer system conformance documentation should be reviewed, including vendor documentation created specifically to support the development, implementation, validation or management of individual systems.
+All computer system conformance documentation should be reviewed, including vendor documentation created specifically to support the development, implementation, validation, or management of individual systems.
 It specifically excludes internal vendor documentation that are not written specifically for the customer.

-< < is to be followed.
+SOP-02 Good Documentation Practice is to be followed.

 Training

-Electronic systems must be designed, operated, maintained and managed by qualified personnel.
+Electronic systems must be designed, operated, maintained, and managed by qualified personnel.
 This means that people (both employees and contractors) need a combination of training, education and experience that will enable them to fulfil their assigned responsibilities.
 Procedures shall be established to maintain documentary evidence (e.g., training records) to indicate that all individuals involved in computer system compliance have received sufficient training required to perform their assigned duties.
 This training should include users, system and process owners, and support personnel such as IT and engineering staff.

-< < is to be followed.
+SOP-10 Training Management is to be followed.

 Validation Planning